mingi-sid/r52-raw/README.md

 This is the subset of the Reuters-21578 benchmark for (plain) text classification.

-It contains only the documents with a single category label and only the categories that have at least 1 document in both the training and testing sets, same as the filtering scheme by Debole and Sebastiani, 2005.
+It contains only the documents with a single category label and only the categories that have at least 1 document in both the training and testing sets, same as the filtering scheme by H. Guan et al., 2009.
 It's suitable for text classification, especially using the models with their own tokenizers such as BERT, which shows good performance on the plain text.

 On the internet, there are [R52 datasets after pre-processing](https://ana.cachopo.org/datasets-for-single-label-text-categorization), provided by Ana Cardoso-Cachopo.
 But I couldn't find the raw R52 dataset without pre-processing, so I built one.